There are 2 calls for applications per year:

 - Proof of current and exact place of residence

 - Valid passport (or valid ID card for European applicants)

 - Any other document you consider relevant for the application

 The purpose of the proof of residence is to prove your current place of residence, i.e your current personal address.
 Therefore, your name and your own address need to appear on the document as well as the date of issuance of the document.

 Either one of the document below can be considered:

 - Residence certificate stating your personal address, issued in accordance with your municipality normal registration rules.

 - Certificate from your current place of work, study or training issued by the employer or institution in question stating your personal address.

-DISCLAMER : A “work certificate” from the company you are working cannot be accepted since current personal postal address is needed.
+DISCLAMER : A “work certificate” (i.e. a document that only attests that you have working/have worked for a specific company and where only the company's address appears) cannot be accepted since your current personal postal address is needed.
 The same principle is applied for birth certificate, passport and driving licence.
 None of them will be accepted since we have no way of knowing if the address indicated on the document is still your address to this day.

 Use of Personal Data Provided in Online Applications